loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Philip

-    There was no “backend” to learn, which made it easy for the average person to learn.
-    The strong security model Plone inherited from Zope allowed websites to mix private and public content.
-This allowed organizations to combine their separate intranet and extranet into a single seamless website.

-    * I built my first Plone-Website without knowing any python.
-    * I built it completely in the browser.
-    * On a Windows PC.

-    At least until learned way of the filesystem, version-control and python.
-    Then I started to look down on those who wrote templates in the browser.
-    And Plone kind of did the same starting with Plone 3.
-    We'll get to that story soon...

     The user-interface and the default design of Plone changed with time.
     But the idea of empowering the users stayed the same.

-    Plone Sunburst Theme

 ----